The Pro’s and Con’s of Using the Brinsea EcoGlow for Chicks in Winter

 If there’s a cold snap, say below 50 degrees, simply cover the coop with a heavy blanket.
 Moving blankets from Harbor Freight work great and they’re only $8.
 The chicks will huddle together at night and keep each other warm.

-Give them lots of shavings or hay in the coop, provide low-sided brooder box filled with shavings in the corner for them to sleep in.
+Give them lots of shavings or hay in the coop, and provide a low-sided brooder box filled with shavings in the corner for them to sleep in.
 If they don’t use it, that’s okay too.

 Prepare for the Phoenix Heat Now

-While watching your chicks grow in the confinements of their coop, this is a good time to think about summer’s arrival and prepare their outdoor environment.
+While watching your chicks grow in the confinements of their coop, this is a good time to think about summer’s arrival and prepare for their outdoor environment.
 Keeping chickens in Phoenix is tough, keeping them in small confinement quite honestly… can be a death sentence.

 June and July will no doubt reach 110 to 115 degrees.
 This means, your coop could easily exceed 120 degrees, even if it’s in the shade.
 It’s imperative to provide a play area where they can dig holes in the dirt to stay cool.